 We all suffer from it.
 We can’t help it.
 Our hands and our hair have this unbreakable bond that is so strong that we’re constantly reaching up to twirl, coil, pull, or pat our hair.
 Ladies, we’re going to have to let go of this love affair!
 Constantly messing with your hair causes tangles, split ends, single strand knots, and no length retention because you’ll constantly have to snip off your ends for the reasons previously mentioned.

 6. Ditch the Heat:

 If you want to retain length, you may have to ditch the blow dryer and flat irons for a while.
 All of that heat may be why you have breakage issues as your ends continue to be fried by the blow dryer or flat iron.
 It especially affects your ability to retain length if you have heat damage and have to constantly cut your hair.
 However, if you do choose to flat iron or blow dry your hair here and there make sure you use a heat protectant.

 A dirty scalp just may be the root of your problems.
 If your scalp’s follicles are filled with a bunch of buildup, it’s impossible for your hair to grow through all that gunk!
 Cleaning your scalp gets rid of the product build up on your scalp, and also helps with the over production of sebum on your scalp which may be stopping your hair growth.

 8. Clean Hair:

 Some people seem to think that just cleaning your scalp with shampoo and letting the shampoo run down the shaft of the hair is the end of it all.
 Don’t be afraid to work that shampoo through the actual strands of your hair, ladies!
 Gently of course.
-The “praying hands” method works as it smoothes the shampoo down the length of the hair and prevents tangles.
+The “praying hands” method works as it smooths the shampoo down the length of the hair and prevents tangles.
 Product buildup is real!
 If your actual strands are full of product, it’s impossible for anything to get in that will help keep your hair moisturized to prevent it from breaking.